Timothy Massad: Government service

-The Emergency Economic Stabilization Act of 2008 was enacted in October 2008 in response to the ongoing financial crisis.
+The Emergency Economic Stabilization Act of 2008 was enacted in October 2008 in response to the 2008 financial crisis.
 It created the Office of Financial Stability within the Treasury Department to administer the Troubled Asset Relief Program (TARP), a $700-billion bailout fund for the financial industry.

 Massad became involved in TARP when he called a friend, Damon Silvers, to congratulate him on being named to the program's Congressional Oversight Panel.
 During this conversation, Silvers recruited him to join the panel's staff.
 Massad took a leave of absence from Cravath from December 2008 to February 2009 to be a pro bono legal adviser to the panel.

 Later, when Treasury officials were looking for a chief counsel for the Office of Financial Stability, Silvers recommended Massad.
 Massad left Cravath in May 2009 to take the position.
 Following the departure of Herbert M. Allison, the Assistant Secretary of the Treasury for Financial Stability, Massad was named acting Assistant Secretary beginning in September 2010.
 The U.S. Senate confirmed his appointment as Assistant Secretary in June 2011.
 In this role he has supervised the gradual wind-down of TARP.

 Massad announced in October 2013 that he would resign as Assistant Secretary.
 The next month, President Barack Obama announced he would nominate Massad to be chairman of the Commodity Futures Trading Commission, the federal agency that regulates derivatives.
 That post became vacant on Jan.
 3, 2014, when Gary Gensler stepped down.
 The Senate confirmed him on June 3, 2014.
 He was sworn in on June 5.